milanglacier/minuet-ai.nvim/README.md

 For example, you can set the `end_point` to `http://localhost:11434/v1/chat/completions` to use `ollama`.

-Note that not all openAI compatible services has streaming support, in such case, you should change `stream=False` to disable streaming.
+Note that not all openAI compatible services has streaming support, you should change `stream=false` to disable streaming in case your services do not support it.

 The following config is the default.